Match No. 224 - Saturday, 13th May 1939

 - Match InfoThomas Whittaker was nominated as head coach but did not select the team.

-- Controversial GoalMost press sources indicate and newsreel footage suggests that Piola controlled the ball with his hand to score Italy's second goal.
-Despite protests from the English players, Bauwens consulted with his linesman and gave the goal.
 According to the Daily Telegraph, Victor Emmanuel III, the Italian Crown Prince was infuriated and demanded that play was stopped so he could talk to Bauwens.
 He was eventually discouraged from doing so by Stanley Rous.

 - Germany Dr Peco Bauwens